 I acknowledge that I received a copy of Putnam County's Fraud Policy that was adopted by the Board of County Commissioners on February 12, 2019.
-I agree to abide by Putnam County's polices I understand that if I have any questions or nany part of the Fraud Policy, I can and should Resources Director.
-Signature Date
+I agree to abide by Putnam County's policy.
+I understand that if I have any questions or need clarification on any part of the ) Fraud Policy, I can and should contact the Human Resources Director.
+Signature Date Printed Name

-Printed Name